Arizona is using the entirely computer-based GED test for its high school equivalency testing program.

 The GED exam measures knowledge and skills at a level that may be expected of graduating high school seniors.

-This credential is equivalent to a normal high school degree and accepted by the vast majority of American institutions of higher education, employers, and government organizations.
+The Arizona GED® diploma is equivalent to a normal high school degree and accepted by the vast majority of American institutions of higher education, employers, and government organizations.

-Arizona GED Testing Requirements
+Arizona GED testing requirements

 - Below Passing: 100-144

 - High School Equivalency: 145-164

 - College-Ready: 165-174

 The GED exam contains four separate subtests (independent modules) that must be done entirely in a computer-based format.
 The four tests cover the following academic areas: Social Studies, Science, Mathematical Reasoning (Math), and Literacy (Reasoning through Language Arts-RLA).

 The GED exam is a challenging assessment that measures skills and knowledge at a level comparable to that of high school seniors upon graduation.
 So getting perfectly prepared is your key to success!